-Second step, is to do a complete analysis breakdown of each component that makes up your whole credit profile.
-In this step we will identify opportunities we can tackle to improve your credit score.
+Second step, is to do a complete analysis breakdown, of each component that makes up your whole credit profile.
+In this step we will identify opportunities we can tackle to imrove your credit score.
 This is very important in the credit repair steps.

 Third step, once we identify all derogatory items the most important part of credit repair begins, we will professionally and legally craft a written dispute letter designated to each specific negative item on your credit report.

 Fourth step, send letters to each credit bureau disputing the negative items on your report.
 (Up to 5 items at a time)